tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/VectorSearch.md

 If you have your own machine (including Windows and Mac laptops), the easiest way to run TigerGraph is to install it as a Docker image.
 Download [Community Edition Docker Image](https://dl.tigergraph.com/).
 Follow the [Docker setup instructions](https://github.com/tigergraph/ecosys/blob/master/demos/guru_scripts/docker/README.md) to  set up the environment on your machine.

+**Note**: TigerGraph doesn't yet support ARM architecture, so it relies on Rosetta to emulate x86 instructions, leading to suboptimal performance.
+For production environments, we recommend using an x86-based system.

 After you installed TigerGraph, you can use gadmin tool to start/stop services under Bash shell.

 ```python